farhants12-lab/CUDA-at-scale-Image-Filter/README.md

 In this example, the program reads all `.pgm` images from the `data` directory, processes them, and saves the resulting images in the newly created `processed_data` directory.

-The processed images has also been converted in to viewable `.png` format and stored in processed_data_png folder
+The processed images have also been converted into the viewable .png format and stored in the processed_data_png/ directory.

 ## Code Organization
 ```bin/```